This article is part of the 7-part Testing LangGraph Applications series. The examples come from the langgraph-testing-demo repository.

 - The system behaved as expected

-Testing vs Evaluation (Don’t Confuse Them)
+Testing vs Evaluation (They’re Subtly Different)

 Testing is about: